mnovak42/leuven/README.md

  The library also servers **as a toolkit**, since already **contains the implementation of the components of some machine learning algorithms**.
-While these components can be used by the end-users to create their own applications, **ready-to-use, complete machine learning applications are also provided** by the developers as example applications of the toolkit.
+While these components can be used by the end-users to create their own applications, **ready-to-use, complete machine learning applications are also provided** by the developers as example applications of the toolkit (see the **sparse Kernel Spectral Clustering (KSC)** examples under `apps/examples/KSC` sub-directory with the corresponding [KSC-documentation](https://leuven-ksc.readthedocs.io/en/latest/).

  See more details in the [Documentation](https://leuven.readthedocs.io/en/latest/).